BrelLibrary/brel/docs/content/facts/characteristics.md

 # brel.characteristics.i\_characteristic

-Contains the interface for a characteristic.
+This module contains the interface for a characteristic.
 Characteristics are what makes up the context of a fact.
 They are a binding between an aspect and a value.